623637719/The-Democratization-of-AI/4. History of Machine Learning/Readme.md

 David Rumelhart, Geoffrey Hinton, and Ronald Williams developed the backpropagation training algorithm, which significantly enhances the training of neural networks by efficiently calculating gradients.
 ### Late 1980s - 1990s:
 Yann LeCun develops CNN structure
 Convolutional Neural Networks (CNNs) are introduced by Yann LeCun, revolutionizing image recognition and computer vision tasks.

-Hinton's Contributions
+Convolutional Layers: CNNs use convolutional layers that apply a set of learnable filters to the input image.
+These filters are designed to detect low-level features like edges, shapes, and textures.
+The convolutional layers then combine these local features to identify higher-level patterns in the image.
+CNNs are well-suited for image recognition tasks because they exploit the spatial relationship of pixels in an image.
+The convolutional layers allow the network to learn features that are invariant to the position of the object in the image, making CNNs robust to translation, scaling, and other transformations.

-Geoffrey Hinton pioneers deep neural networks (DNNs) with multiple layers and develops unsupervised learning methods to initialize DNNs, followed by fine-tuning weights using backpropagation.
+Hinton's Contributions Geoffrey Hinton pioneers deep neural networks (DNNs) with multiple layers and develops unsupervised learning methods to initialize DNNs, followed by fine-tuning weights using backpropagation.
 ## Early 21st Century
 ### 2005+: CNN Variants
 Various CNN architectures emerge, including: